 Women Over 50 Film Festival is an inclusive festival which celebrates older women in all their diversity.
-WOFFF showcases the work of older women on both sides of the camera.
-We look to them to drive our stories – as filmmakers and performers.
+WOFFF showcases films that are fun, fearless and real and made by older women on either side of the camera.
+We want to see women over 50 driving stories – as filmmakers and performers.
+And we want to see work by younger filmmakers which centre on older women.

 Each film we screen at WOFFF has to follow this one simple rule – it must have a woman over 50 at its centre or a woman over 50 in the core creative team (writer, producer or director).